microbecode/Solarmine/README.md

 #### Batch reward sending

 Since we are looping through all of the token holders, the solution doesn't fully scale if there are too many holders.
 Once a certain holder amount is reached, the distribution can't be executed anymore since its gas requirements are above the blockchain's block gas limit.
+In BSC network, the limit is somewhere around 2000 token holders.

 To mitigate this issue, the rewards can be sent in batches.

-TODO: write documentation, and not implemented yet.
+There are two main phases in batch sending:
+1. Initiate the batch process (`initiateBatch` function), which does the following:
+  1. Takes a snapshot of the token's current data (token holders, their balances and stuff like that)
+  1. Ignores possibly blacklisted address for the reward calculations
+  1. Stores the given reward amount to be used for the batches
+  1. This function takes parameter `batchSize` which is the desired size for the batches.
+Also the rewards are given as `value` for the function
+1. Start processing the batches (`processBatch` function), which does the following:
+  1. Processes the next batch
+  1. Call this function as many times as needed until all of the batches are processed.
+Once the last batch is processed, event `BatchCompleted` is emitted and the batch process is ended.
+Also, calling this function without a running batch reverts the transaction.
+  1. This function takes no parameters

+**Example**

+Let's say there are 10 token holders and you want to distribute 100 rewards in 3 batches.
+You do the following:
+1. Call `initiateBatch` with *4* as the `batchSize`.
+The batches will therefore be: 4 + 4 + 2 (equals 10 token holders).
+1. Call `processBatch` three times

 ## Deployment